 Table 10 gives the percentage of female students in total admission for non-degree programmes.
 The highest percentage is displayed in the CECE programme.
 Overall, the emerging picture in non-degree programmes is more or less the same with degree programmes.
-Table.10 shows that between 1996 and 2012/13, the percentage of females enroled in non-degree programmes has varied from 14.9% in 1996 to average of 39.2% in 2014/15.
-OUT has for the second time been able to surpass its short-term corporate target of 40% and could attain its long-term target (of 50%) within the next two years.
+Table 10 shows that between 1996 and 2012/13, the percentage of females' enrolled in non-degree programmes have varied from 14.9% in 1996 to average of 39.2% in 2014/15.
+OUT had for the second time been able to surpass its short-term corporate target of 40%.
 The first time was in 2012/13 with an average of 47.4%.
+In the academic year 2015/16 the OUT has not beaten the short term corporate target of 40% as it has an average female percentage of only 34%.
+We hope that the OUT will attain its long-term target (of 50%) within the next two years.